open5e/open5e/source/classes/druid.rst

 Druid Circle
 ^^^^^^^^^^^^

-At 2nd level, you choose to identify with a circle of druids: the Circle of the Land or the Circle of the Moon, both detailed at the end of the class description.
+At 2nd level, you choose to identify with a circle of druids, such as the Circle of the Land.
 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.

 Ability Score Improvement